The Haunting Whispers

 The town of Blackwood had a history of legends and secrets hidden deep beneath the ancient oaks; however, none of its tales were as notorious as that of the “Whispering House”.
 Perched on the edge of Thornhill Road, shrouded by skeletal trees and brambles, the house had sat abandoned for nearly half a century.
-Locals swore that shadows moved behind its fractured windows and that an eerie murmur drifted from its rotting walls, especially on nights when the wind refused to blow.
+Locals swore that shadows moved behind its fractured windows and that an eerie murmur and whispers drifted from its rotting walls, especially on nights when the wind refused to blow.

 Sophie Grace was not one for ghost stories.
 A city-bred young woman in her late twenties, she had come to Blackwood in search of solace and a fresh start.
 In NYC, her life had crumbled: an ugly breakup; a job lost to downsizing; and a loneliness that seemed to strangle her in her tiny apartment.
 She decided she needed quiet, and Blackwood seemed to offer more of it than she could possibly use.